devalexer/EvaluationApp/README.md

 ## EvaluChart

-Real-time educational evaluation application that tracks feedback from multiple users and displays it on a master screen
+Real-time feedback tool for educators to monitor student levels of comprehension and questions during lectures.
+The educational evaluation application tracks feedback from multiple users and displays it on a master screen.

 ## TECHNICAL INFORMATION:
 - Visual Studio 2017